-Task Name/Course Requirement/Course Outcome Percentage Weighting Date Task Initially Due Action Required by Student Date to be Completed by

-Please discuss the matter with <insert name="" student=""> a clarification is needed.</insert> and contact the school if further information or Yours sincerely <insert name="" teachers=""></insert> Head Teacher <insert subject=""></insert> <insert deputy="" name="" principal's=""></insert> Please detach this section and return to school - ※ ※ ※ ※ I have received the letter dated <insert date=""> indicating satisfactorily completing requirements in <insert subjections.<="" th=""></insert></insert> I am aware that this course may not appear on his High aware that an "N" determination may make him ineligi ner School Certificate Record of Achievement.
-I am also ible for the award of the Higher School Certificate.
+Task Name/Course Requirement/Course Outcome Percentage Weighting Date Task Initially Due Action Required by Student Date to be Completed by clarification is needed.
+Yours sincerely <insert Teachers name> Head Teacher <insert subject> <insert Deputy Principal's name> Deputy Principal Please detach this section and return to school Requirements for the satisfactory completion of a Stage 6 course I have received the letter dated <insert date> indicating that <insert student name> is in danger of not satisfactorily completing requirements in <insert subject>.
+I am aware that this course may not appear on his Higher School Certificate Record of Achievement.
+I am also aware that an "N" determination may make him ineligible for the award of the Higher School Certificate.
 Parent's / Guardian's Signature Date Student's Signature Date